Today's Best Tech Deals

-Roccat Ryos MK Pro review: Spoilt for choice
+Roccat Ryos MK Pro

 A few months ago, I took Roccat’s Isku FX gaming keyboard for a spin.
 It’s pretty nice!
 You can reprogram many of the keys, set up all manner of timers and macro commands, and press letters to make words in relative comfort.
 The price was fair, too—you can snap one up on Amazon for $85.
 A solid piece of gear all around, but it’s a shame it wasn’t a mechanical keyboard; I’m a sucker for the superior comfort and responsiveness afforded by a solid set of Cherry MX switches.